Electronics and Electrical Engineering

 Dr Wei Sun

-Dr Sun is a Chancellor's Fellow (equivalent to AP) in Energy Systems Integration within the School of Engineering.
-His research focuses on planning and operating low-carbon energy systems with high renewable penetration, using applied data science and advanced optimization techniques.
-Dr Sun previously worked on building a multi-scale energy system integration architecture for National Centre for Energy Systems Integration (CESI) and as a lead researcher on Hydrogen’s Value in the Energy system (HYVE).
+Dr Wei Sun is a Chancellor's in Energy Systems Integration within the School of Engineering.
+His research focuses on the planning and operation of low-carbon energy systems with high renewable penetration, utilising applied data science and advanced optimisation techniques.
+Dr Sun holds a Visiting Research Fellowship at UCL.

 • PhD Electrical Power Engineering, University of Edinburgh, 2015